 MAT is one component of recovery for clients dealing with addiction.
 By effectively reducing the impact of opioids and withdrawal, clients can feel more positive and empowered in their recovery.
 They can focus on working through challenges and developing healthier routines to prevent relapse and rebuild their lives and relationships.

 Methadone and buprenorphine can help reduce cravings that can trigger a return to drug use.
 The intense urge to use opioids is reduced, and this makes it easier for clients to focus on strategies they have learned for pushing through cravings and focusing on recovery efforts.

 In addition, according to the National Institute on Drug Abuse (NIDA):

 - Patients treated with medication were more likely to remain in therapy compared to patients receiving treatment that did not include medication.

 - Treatment of opioid-dependent pregnant women with methadone or buprenorphine improves outcomes for their babies.

 Crossroads offers a Children and Mothers Residential Treatment Program for women in all stages of pregnancy as well as those who have recently given birth or have young children.
 MAT is one way of supporting these women in overcoming addiction and embracing a lifestyle of recovery to provide a better quality of life for themselves and their children.

-All clients are carefully monitored by medical staff throughout detox, recovery, and use of any medications.
+All clients are carefully monitored by medical staff throughout treatment, recovery, and use of any medications.
 Together the treatment team collaborates with clients to personalize their treatment and determine what works best for their recovery from opioid addiction.
 Medication-assisted treatment is one option available at Crossroads as part of comprehensive treatment to help clients facing addiction.